 Bangladesh is not a poor country by tradition and instead is a treasure trove for agricultural resources.
 Despite this fact, it is considered to be one of the poorest nations in the developing world.
-Natural disasters, lack of formal education, slow industrialisation, and a lack of democracy translates into people having little voice in the governance of their country.
+Natural disasters, lack of formal education, slow industrialization, and a lack of democracy translates into people having little voice in the governance of their country.
 The dream of building a developed nation is gradually fading away.
 Lack of transparency and accountability in the management of wealth translates into few people getting richer and most being pushed to the margin.
 The poor are unable break out of the vicious circle of poverty.

-RUSTIC’s vision is an equitable and just society facilitated through self will and empowerment; it seeks to create a dignified and poverty free society.
+Ran equitable and just society facilitated through self will and empowerment; it seeks to create a dignified and poverty free society.